Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Results

 The bottom panel shows the evolution of surface abundances of hydrogen, $^{14}$N and $^{12}$C for different stellar masses, as a function of the effective temperature.
 Since the evolution of $T_{\rm eff}$ is not monotonic, we plot only the $\log (T_{\rm eff}/\textrm{K})\gtrsim 4.9$ regime, for the sake of clarity.
 In this regime, $T_{\rm eff}$ always increases with time.
-All stars feature $\sim 20\%$ surface hydrogen for a huge part of their evolution, until $\log (T_{\rm eff}/\textrm{K})\gtrsim 5.1$, corresponding to $\sim 97\%$ of the star lifetime.
-During this phase, they are classified as WNh, in agreement with observational data, even though observed WNh in the SMC feature surface hydrogen fractions on a larger range $\sim 20-50\%$.
-Afterwards, hydrogen is rapidly eroded by winds, which progressively expose the internal structure and, when surface hydrogen drops below $0.05\%$, we classify the star as a WN.
-Nitrogen is initially quite low ($\sim 0.1\%$), less than the observations which are in the range $\sim 0.2-0.9\%$.
-It starts growing when $\log (T_{\rm eff}/\textrm{K})\gtrsim 5.1$, thanks to winds exposing the interior of the star, and then is eroded by winds.
-Correspondingly, there is a rapid growth of carbon abundance.
-Oxygen features a very similar trend as carbon, but it is not shown in the figure for clarity.
-The hydrogen and nitrogen drop occur faster for more massive stars, due to stronger winds.
-At the end of the evolution, more massive stars ($40-50\,\rm M_\odot$) reach $\gtrsim 80\%$ in $^{12}$C + $^{16}$O abundance, being classified as WC or WO.
-The $20$ and 30~M$_\odot$ tracks, instead, have not reached the WC or WO phase even at temperatures as high as $\log (T_{\rm eff}/{\rm K})\sim 5.3$.
-Their surface carbon abundance is still growing with temperature.
-Eventually they may reach the WC or WO phase, but our simulations stops before.
+All stars feature $\sim 20\%$ surface hydrogen for a huge part of their evolution, until $\log (T_{\rm eff}/\textrm{K})\sim 5.1$, corresponding to $\sim 97\%$ of the star lifetime.
+During this phase, they are classified as WNh, in agreement with observational data, although the observed WNh in the SMC show a wider range of surface hydrogen abundances, $\sim 20-50\%$.